-Joseph Leckie Academy refers to Walsall Safeguarding Partnership procedures to consider completion of the all age exploitation screening assessment.
-Walsall Safeguarding Partnership.
+Joseph Leckie Academy refers to Walsall Safeguarding Partnership procedures to consider completion of the screening tool and/or NWG risk assessment.
+Walsall Safeguarding Partnership

 Any concerns will be referred to Children's Services and support will also be sought from the Principal Exploitation Reduction Officer & Exploitation and Missing Team Manager, Katie Storer-Young, who manages the Walsall Exploitation team.
 If you are worried about exploitation or have concerns about a child, please refer to MASH or the child's social worker.
 You should also copy missingexploitedchildren@walsall.gov.uk into any referrals.